A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsubsection{5.2.2\ \ Decoder-Improvement:}

-The decoder is the module to generate the answer to the question based on the representation by the encoder.
-The methods of this part aim to improve the ability to generate answers, which includes multi-tower decoding and multi-hop reasoning.
-The multi-tower decoding focuses on designing different decoder structures for different answer types, while the latter improves the performance of multi-hop reasoning. \paragraph{Multi-Tower Decoding:} One of the challenges of HybridQA data decoding is how to generate widely different types of answers, such as the span-based and the arithmetic answers.
-TagOp \cite{zhu-etal-2021-tat} adopts a linear layer to decide the answer type of every example and determine whether each word will be used, then generate the answer with the decoder corresponding to its type.
-Considering that the derivation can be represented in the tree format, FinMath \cite{li-etal-2022-finmath} uses Seq2Tree \cite{xie-etal-2019-goal} as an arithmetic decoder to transfer a derivation into a calculation tree, which is widely used in math word problem tasks.
-To address error cascades from the wrong type prediction, MT2Net \cite{zhao-etal-2022-multihiertt} predicts the probability of the answer type as well as the answer spans and selects the final answer with the highest joint probability. \paragraph{Multi-Hop Reasoning:} Multi-hop is another decoder challenge, which requires the decoder to capture the chain of reasoning.
-CARP \cite{pi2022reasoning} and CORE \cite{ma2022open} have built relation linking during retrieval, the decoder just needs to detect the linking path from question to answer spans, while the latter improves the former's method of generating and filtering relations.
-To better simulate the process of humans solving multi-hop questions, DocHopper \cite{sun2022iterative} employs an iterative decoder that generates the question after one hop until obtaining the end result.
-With the same motivation, ReansonFuse \cite{xia2022reasonfuse} adapts multiple LSTM decoding processes to ensure that the decoder does not miss encoded information and can use previous decoded results.
+The decoder is the module to generate various types of answers to the questions based on the representation by the encoder.
+The methods of this part aim to improve the performance of the decoder, which includes multi-tower decoding and multi-hop reasoning.
+The multi-tower decoding focuses on designing different decoder structures for different answer types, while the latter improves the performance of multi-hop reasoning. \paragraph{Multi-Tower Decoding:} One of the challenges of HybridQA data decoding is generating widely different types of answers, such as the span-based and the arithmetic answers.
+TagOp \cite{zhu-etal-2021-tat} adopts a linear layer to decide the answer type of every example and determine which input tokens will be used, then generate the answer with the decoder corresponding to its type.
+Considering that the formula of arithmetic type answers can be represented in the tree format, FinMath \cite{li-etal-2022-finmath} uses Seq2Tree \cite{xie-etal-2019-goal} as the decoder to transfer a formula into a calculation tree, which is widely used in math word problem tasks.
+To address error cascades from the wrong type prediction, MT2Net \cite{zhao-etal-2022-multihiertt} predicts the probability of each type and span being the answer and selects the result with the highest joint probability as the final answer. \paragraph{Multi-Hop Reasoning:} Multi-hop is another decoder challenge, which requires the decoder to capture the chain of reasoning.
+CARP \cite{pi2022reasoning}, and CORE \cite{ma2022open} build relation linking during retrieval, and the decoder needs to detect the linking path from question to answer spans.
+The difference is that the latter uses a better method of generating and filtering relations.
+To simulate the process of humans solving multi-hop questions, DocHopper \cite{sun2022iterative} employs an iterative decoder that generates the question after one hop until obtaining the result.
+With the same motivation, ReansonFuse \cite{xia2022reasonfuse} adapts multiple LSTM decoding processes to ensure that the decoder holds encoded information and can use previous decoded results.
 Different from the above methods handle multiple types of multi-hop reasoning, ELASTIC \cite{zhang2022elastic} mainly focuses on arithmetic questions, which generate the operators and operands step by step.